Runout-Studio/Lightning-Engine/sub-engines/CSPE/README.md

 See the **[GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html)** for more details.

 You should have received a copy of the GNU Affero General Public License\
 along with this program.
-If not, see <https://www.gnu.org/licenses/>.\
+If not, see <https://www.gnu.org/licenses/>.
-*The license does not cover to any game within creation inside the game engine.*

-See [LICENSE](LICENSE) for full terms.
+See [LICENSE](sub-engines/CSPE/LICENSE) for full terms.